TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ...
 ```

-#### How to create new NHN Cloud NAS storage when provisioning
+#### How to create new NHN Cloud NAS volume when provisioning
-You can use the automatically created NAS storage as a PV by entering the NAS information when creating the StorageClass and PVC manifest.
+You can use the automatically created NAS volume as a PV by entering the NAS information when creating the StorageClass and PVC manifest.

-In the StorageClass manifest, define the storage provider information, snapshot policy, access control list (ACL), and subnet information of the NAS storage to be created.
+In the StorageClass manifest, define the storage provider information, snapshot policy, access control list (ACL), and subnet information of the NAS volume to be created.

 * provisioner: Enter**nfs.csi.k8s.io**.
 * parameters: Refer to the table below for input items.
 If multiple values are defined in the parameter value, use \*\*,** to separate the values.